Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Differential Operators and Unifying relations at the tree Level in Flat Spacetime

-Here the $n$-th particle is still off-shell, and the vector $\epsilon_{n}$ is only a formal polarization vector which is used for the convenience of allowing us to use the trace operator $\ma{T}[Pn]$.
-In fact, the relation \eqref{eq:unifyinghint} is the ``unifying relation" for the BG currents which means by actiong some differential operators on the pure gauge BG currents we can obtain the BG currents for minimal coupled scalars.
-This provide us a window to proof the unifying relation \eqref{eq:unifyingminicouplescalarandYM} though the semi-on shell BG currents.
+In the following, we will outline the proof of the relation \eqref{eq:unifyingminicouplescalarandYM}.
+The detailed proof can be found in our previous work, where we have presented the complete derivation of the unifying relations \eqref{eq:unifyingminicouplescalarandYM} in (A)dS \cite{Tao:2022nqc}.

-In this subsection, we just follow the outline of the whole proof procedure and apply it to the flat case \eqref{eq:unifyingminicouplescalarandYM}.
-The detailed proof can refer to our previuos work where we have present the complete full for unifying relations \eqref{eq:unifyingminicouplescalarandYM} in (A)dS\cite{Tao:2022nqc}.
-First, let us emphasis again that the deconcatenation sum in the BG currents can be represented as a unique binary tree.
-Thus, our proof will focus on a arbitrary given binary tree and we will show that even for arbitrary binary tree, the BG current for gluons and minimal coupled scalars can be related by differential operators.
-Naturally, the total BG currents for such two theories can also be connected by the differential operators.
-Finally, according to the definition of correlation function \eqref{eq:correlationfunctiondef}, we can show the unifying relations between gluons and minnimal coupled scalars \eqref{eq:unifyingminicouplescalarandYM}.
+To begin with, let us reiterate that the deconcatenation sum in the BG currents can be represented as a unique binary tree.
+Thus, our proof will focus on an arbitrary given binary tree.
+We will demonstrate that even for an arbitrary binary tree, the BG current for gluons and minimally coupled scalars can be related by differential operators.
+These differential operators can also connect the total BG currents for these two theories.
+Finally, by invoking the definition of correlation function \eqref{eq:correlationfunctiondef}, we can establish the unifying relations between gluons and minimally coupled scalars \eqref{eq:unifyingminicouplescalarandYM}.

-The key point of our proof is the recursive BG currents.
-As we have argued above, the differential operators $\ma{T}^X$ in \eqref{eq:unifyingminicouplescalarandYM} can also connect the gluons and minimal coupled scalars at BG currents level.
-This can be organized as follows:
+Our proof centers around the recursive BG currents, which we have previously argued, can be represented by a unique binary tree and can be related by differential operators.
+Specifically, the differential operators $\ma{T}^X$ in \eqref{eq:unifyingminicouplescalarandYM} can connect the BG currents for gluons and minimally coupled scalars, as shown below:

-The vector $v_{\mu}$ here can be any vector, such as a momentum vector or a polarization vector.
-Remind that the tilde represents the gluons minimally coupled to scalars.
-The total BG currents is the sum of all possible deconcatenation and we can show for each given deconcatenation, the relations \eqref{eq:unifyingcurrentYMandminScalar} are still hold.
+Here, $\epsilon_n$ is the single particle polarization function for gluons, and $\phi_I$ is the wave function for scalars, both used as initial conditions.
+The tilde represents gluons minimally coupled to scalars.
+The vector $v_\mu$ can be any vector, such as a momentum vector or a polarization vector.
+Importantly, we can show that for each given deconcatenation, the relations \eqref{eq:unifyingcurrentYMandminScalar} still hold for the total BG currents, which are the sum of all possible deconcatenations.
+We can also generalize these relations to include partial deconcatenations, as shown below: